FriendlyUser/astro-tech-blog/src/pages/posts/stonks/build_dashboard_with_openbb_II.md

 imgAlt: 'rbc stock analyzer'
 ---

 In this article, we will be exploring the changes made to the stocks ta app using the git diff provided.
 The stocks ta app is a web application used for technical analysis of stocks.
+View the first article at [Streamlining Technical Analysis with OpenBB and Streamlit](./build_dashboard_with_openbb).

 ## Introduction to the stocks ta app
 The stocks ta app is a user-friendly web application that provides technical analysis of stocks using OpenBB SDK.